chriskyfung/amp-affiliately-jekyll-theme/README.md

 * * *

 ### Using AMP Components

 Some AMP components require you to specify external scripts before using them.
 You can specify these scripts in the head.html file in the includes directory after the already imported scripts and then use these components in any post.

 [See Full AMP Documentation.](https://www.ampproject.org/docs/)

 ## Validating your page with AMP

 AMP provides a built-in validator to validate your pages.
-You can access this validator by opening the Developer Console in your browser and apending `#development=1` to the end of any URL of your site, e.g. [`http://localhost:4000/#development=1`](http://localhost:4000/#development=1).
+You can access this validator by opening the Developer Console in your browser and appending `#development=1` to the end of any URL of your site, e.g. [`http://localhost:4000/#development=1`](http://localhost:4000/#development=1).

 If you have errors on your page, AMP will list those for you in the console.
 If no errors are on your page, you'll get a message "AMP Validation Successful" on the DevTools console.